vanshiz/Digital-Logic/README.md

 # DL
-matlab codes for digital logic
+Matlab codes for implementing Digital logic and Signal & System